oracle/coherence-operator/index.md

 The fastest way to experience the operator is to follow the [Quick Start guide](docs/quickstart.md), or try out the [samples](docs/samples/README.md).

-# About this documentation
+## About this documentation

 This documentation includes sections targeted to different audiences.
-To help you find what you are looking for more easily, please consult this table of contents:
+To help you find what you are looking for more easily, consult this table of contents:

-* The [Quick Start guide](docs/quickstart.md) explains how to quickly get Coherence running on Kubernetes, using the defaults, nothing special.
+* The [Quick Start Guide](docs/quickstart.md) explains how to quickly get Coherence running on Kubernetes, using the defaults, nothing special.

-* The [User guide](docs/user-guide.md) contains detailed usage information on the Coherence Operator, including how to install and configure the operator and several common use-cases.
+* The [User Guide](docs/user-guide.md) contains detailed usage information on the Coherence Operator, including how to install and  configure the operator and several common use cases.

-* The [Samples](docs/samples/README.md) provide detailed example
-  code and instructions that show you how to perform various tasks related to the operator.
+* The [Samples](docs/samples/README.md) provide detailed example code and instructions that show you how to perform various tasks related to the operator.

-* The [Developer guide](docs/developer.md) provides details for people who want to understand how the operator is built, tested, and so on.
+* The [Developer Guide](docs/developer.md) provides details for users who want to understand how the operator is built, tested, and so on.
 Those who wish to contribute to the operator code will find useful information here.

 <!--
 * The [Contributing](#contributing-to-the-operator) section provides information about contribution requirements.
 -->

-# User guide
+## User Guide

-The [User guide](docs/user-guide.md) provides detailed information about all aspects of using the operator including:
+The [User Guide](docs/user-guide.md) provides detailed information on all aspects of using the operator including:

 * Installing and configuring the operator.